-First Bank Nigeria is among the prominent commercial banks in Nigeria with a large number of customers.
-If as a customer, you have been looking for first bank swift code, look no more because that is exactly what this article is all about.
+FBN is among the prominent commercial banks in Nigeria with a large number of customers.
+If as a customer, you have been looking for the swift code of first bank, look no more because that is exactly what this article is all about.

 What is First Bank Swift Code?

 The Swift code of First Bank of Nigeria PLC is “FBNINGLAG”, it is a simple 9 characters long code and very easy to remember especially if you know how it is gotten.
 Let’s look at the parts; FBNI-NG-LA.

 - FBNI is First Bank’s Bank code which is for First Bank of Nigeria PLC

 - NG is the country code where the bank is located which is Nigeria as we are talking about First Bank of Nigeria PLC

 - LA is the Bank’s location or city code which stands for Lagos because First Bank head office is at Samuel Asabia House 35 Marina, Lagos, Nigeria.

 Most of us have in one way or the other came across this term before but some still do not know what it is or what it is used for which always led to the above question.

 Swift in the dictionary means “Moving fast”, one may be wondering how that relates to a bank; Well, you should know that the Swift is actually an acronym and not a word (at least in this context).
 It stands for Society for Worldwide Inter-bank Financial Telecommunications.